 Ultra Violet Sterilisation

-The way they work is by passing water through a chamber which is flooded with Ultra Violet light.
+The way the systems work is by channeling water through a chamber which is flooded with Ultra Violet light.

 Typical Uses for UV systems

 You would need a UV system if you have a private water supply ie get your water supply from a well, borehole or river etc.

 This is called "raw water" - ie any water that hasn't been treated by a municipal water company.

 How to get the right UV unit for your needs

 The main criteria you need to consider is what size unit you need.

 The main factor this depends on is the flow rate of your water.